 In June 2006, EA acquired Mythic so it can produce MMORPGs for them in order to compete with World of Warcraft, according to GameSpot.
 They also renamed the studio to EA Mythic.
 Under EA, they released Warhammer Online: Age of Reckoning to critical and commercial success.

 In June 2009, EA merged Mythic with BioWare to create one big RPG/MMO group known as BioWare Mythic as part of a restructuring plan, as reported by Kotaku.
 BioWare’s Co-founder Ray Muzuka took the lead of the studio with the other Co-founder Greg Zeschuk becoming Group Creative Officer as Mythic Co-founder Mark Jacobs left.
 Mythic’s other Co-Founder Rob Denton stepped up as general manager.
 In 2012, the studio was changed back to Mythic Entertainment.

 Mythic’s career ended after the release of Dungeon Keeper, a 2014 mobile game of the series created by Bullfrog.
 Dungeon Keeper would go on to be one of the worst games of that year, with critics panning the game’s obscene wait times that could have players wait days for a cavern to be dug out unless they pay to speed it up.
 Critic Jim Sterling said that it was “one of the worst examples of a cancer that is eroding the market and has already destroyed the credibility of the once promising mobile game sector.”
-The studio was forced to help defend the businesses practices forced on the game by EA.

 In May 2014, EA shut down the studio.
 However, Dark Age of Camelot will continue to be supported by former Mythic employees under the new studio Broadsword, which also maintains Ultima Online.